What is Microsoft Teams?

 Proprietary and/or regulated information | Medium | Before storing this type of information in Teams or OneDrive you should ensure that the tool(s) meets the requirements of the associated regulations, notably: Data residency, access control, and safeguarding. |

-Yes, while the risk classification above is modeled on a risk of breach, other risks such as loss of data could result in a researcher applying a high-risk category to their data.
-Based on your data classification, you must apply the security requirements of UBC Information Security Standard U7 (ISS-U7); but it is also recommended to apply higher security controls to any valuable data file, regardless of their classification.
+Yes, while the information classification above is modeled on severity and impact, other risks such as loss of data could result in a researcher applying a High Risk classification to their research information.
+Based on your information classification, you must apply the security requirements of UBC Information Security Standard U7 (ISS-U7); but it is also recommended to apply higher security controls to any valuable information, regardless of their classification.

-If your data classification has changed, you should adjust safeguarding measures to meet the requirements of the new data classification.
+If your information classification has changed, you should adjust safeguarding measures to meet the requirements of the new information classification.
 Note that, per Information Security Standard U1 (ISS-U1), classification can go up (e.g.: from Medium to High risk), but not down (e.g.: from Medium to Low risk).

 File level encryption is recommended for files containing personal information, personal identifiable information, as well as any confidential files who requires restricted access.

-Note: You may be required to encrypt your data if it is subject to a specific regulation, agreement, or 3rd party requirement.
+Note: You may be required to encrypt information if it is subject to a specific regulation, agreement, or 3rd party requirement.

 For guidance on long-term storage options (archiving or data preservation) and to meet the requirements for retaining research data for a minimum of 5 years after publication, contact: